Speak like an American: what idioms and turnovers will help you become 'your own' in the USA - ForumDaily

 Speak like an American: what idioms and phrases will help you become 'your own' in the USA

-Are you salty about my playlist? (“Does my music annoy you?”) - a friend asks a friend, smiling.
-The five of us sit at his house and play board games, eat light snacks and drink cider, which looks more like lemonade.
-He is from California, Washington works and rents an apartment with two other guys in a trendy neighborhood for young people.
+Are you salty about my playlist? (“Does my music annoy you?”) an acquaintance asks his friend, smiling.
+The five of us sit at his house and play board games, eat snacks and drink cider, more like lemonade.
+He is from California, works in Washington and rents an apartment with two other guys in a trendy area among young people.

-By education I am a journalist, not a linguist, so I do not pretend to be perfectly literate these phrases.
-But this is a living speech, which is used here, at least by my colleagues-friends, native speakers of English.
+I am a journalist by training, not a linguist, so I do not pretend to have perfect literacy of these phrases.
+But this is a living speech, which is used here, at least by my colleague friends who are native English speakers.

 Most often, the meaning of turns can be easily guessed, although it never occurred to me to use these words in such a combination.

-I caught you right mid-bite - means that the person was taken by surprise, literally interrupted on a half-bite.
+I caught you right mid-bite - means that the person was taken by surprise, killed literally in half a bite.

-She nailed it - literally "she hammered the nail", which very logically means "she did a great job."
+She nailed it - literally “she hammered a nail,” which very logically means “she did a great job.”

-To have a crush on someone, - in my opinion, a very apt way to say about the light feeling of falling in love.
+To have a crush on someone, - in my opinion, a very good way to say about the easy feeling of falling in love.

 Still in plasticsynonym brand new, - they are talking about something new, literally still in the factory packaging.

-He is golden - analogue of our "he is in chocolate".
+He is golden - an analogue of our “he’s in chocolate.”

-Her parents did really good on her - Another option is to say that "her parents raised her well."
+Her parents did really good on her - another way to say that “she was raised well by her parents.”

-She rains on your parade - literally "she pours rain on your parade", that is, "spoils all the joy."
+She rains on your parade - literally “she rains on your parade,” that is, “spoils all the joy.”

 In their pronunciation, they simplify everything that is possible, and this is understandable.
 Say about the plastic nose "nose job"Easier than" rhinoplasty "or"plastic surgery».